vmarrapu/ML_for_trip_scoring/README.md

 #Basic definitions:

-               Trip is a collection of unordered heterogeneous events that begins with an ignition turned ONevent and ends when the ignition is turned OFF event.
+               Trip is a collection of unordered heterogeneous events that begins with an ignition turned ON event &  ends when the ignition is turned OFF event.

 #Scoring a trip: